From Promise to Proof: What Enterprise AI Must Deliver in 2026

 What We’ve Believed from the Start

-We are no longer alone in this belief.
-It’s becoming the market consensus.
-The world is now demanding outcomes well beyond the experimental phase; the differentiator is no longer who can demo a chatbot.
+And because the world is now demanding outcomes well beyond the experimental phase, the differentiator is no longer who can demo a chatbot.

 It’s who can deliver: